One of the greatest pleasures of being a writer is the chance to meet with readers who want to talk about the story you invented.

 It is just a lot of fun to talk with readers who become deeply involved in the story.

-The following questions came to me from a book club in Florida.
-I couldn’t attend this event due to an ill-timed appendectomy and wrote out the answers to these questions while I was recovering.
+The following questions came to me from a book club, also in Florida, a few years ago.
+I couldn’t attend this event due to an ill-timed appendectomy (which I had in Winnipeg while on a visit).
+I wrote out the answers to these questions while I was recovering.

 Here then, is a little background on the writing of Ravenscraig.
 Please do write to me if you have any other questions!